-7.1 Work Day.
 The standard work day for an employee assigned to the first, second, or third shifts, shall consist of eight (8) hours work to be completed within eight and one-half (8-1/2) consecutive hours with a thirty (30) minute meal period on the employee's own time if relieved of his/her duties during this period.
 The employee shall be allowed thirty (30) minutes to eat his/her meal during the shift.
 Employees required to remain on duty during their meal period shall be compensated for such time at the appropriate rate of pay.

 Employees in the bargaining units shall be granted a fifteen (15) minute rest period within each four (4) hour period in accordance with state law.
+An employee who does not receive a rest period will be compensated at the appropriate rate of pay for each missed rest period.

+Employees are expected to make a good faith effort to communicate with the appropriate shift charge or lead to problem solve so that they can help facilitate a rest and meal break.
 Other work schedules may be instituted in the future which would be mutually acceptable to supervision and the employees concerned.
 Employees working a twelve hour shift will receive three rest periods.

-7.2 Work Week/Period.
 A standard work week shall consist of forty (40) hours of work within seven (7) days, or eighty (80) hours within a fourteen (14) day period according to mutual agreement between the Employer and individual employee.

-7.3 Overtime.
 Both the Employer and Union concur that overtime shall be minimized.
 In case overtime is required by supervision, volunteers will be sought first when practicable.
 Time worked beyond the regularly scheduled shift in one day, the standard week in one seven (7) day period, or eighty (80) hours within a fourteen (14) day period as defined above shall be considered overtime.
 Sick leave paid for will not count toward the calculation of overtime.

 Overtime work must be approved in advance by the Employer and shall be paid at the rate of one and one-half times the employee's straight time hourly rate, or double time for registered nurses as appropriate.